Heinz 57: In popular culture

-In bingo in the United Kingdom, a commonly used call for "57" is "Heinz variety".

 In draw poker, "Heinz 57" is a variant where 5s and 7s are wild cards.

-A mongrel dog with more than two distinct breeds in its bloodline may be referred to as a "Heinz 57".

 In UK betting terminology, a 'Heinz' refers to a full-cover bet of doubles and upwards, consisting of six selections.
 It is known as a Heinz because there are 57 multiples (15 doubles, 20 trebles, 15 fourfolds, 6 fivefolds and 1 sixfold) within the bet.

-The Heinz 57 is a nickname for British Rail Class 57 locomotives.

 When Pittsburgh-based Heinz purchased the naming rights of Heinz Field in 2001, they signed a deal to pay the Pittsburgh Steelers $57 million until 2021.

 Former NHL player Steve Heinze requested to wear #57 when he was drafted by the Boston Bruins.
 Bruins general manager Harry Sinden denied his request, stating that only captain Ray Bourque (#77) could wear an unorthodox number.
 Instead, Heinze wore #23 in Boston.
 He was granted #57 when he joined the Columbus Blue Jackets and wore the number for the remainder of his NHL career.